fontlabcom/getgo-fonts/docs/baar.md

 ---

-## GetGo Baar
+## GG Baar

-GetGo Baar is a modular narrow display font.
+GG Baar is a modular narrow display font.

 It contains 98 glyphs, and supports 97 characters from the Unicode blocks: Basic Latin.